 A typical php-pwn, we are given a docker environment and a vulnerable php extension module heaphp.so.

 It took me quite a long time building local php environment following the guideline on blogs.
 I complied php locally aming to debug it easily.
 This document helped a lot.
-However, if you try to complie php with debug-symbol, the ABI of the binary will change, which should match extensions build with same debug-symbol.
-It could be useful when developing extensions.
-But I recommend to turn it off in ctf game.
+However, if you try to complie php with debug-symbol, the ABI of the binary will change, which makes your extension unable to load properly.
+That ‘s actually what I encountered.

 Reverse